 Based on modeling done by NCSU using 20 years of rainfall data, a pollutant removal swale designed for the 0.75 inch per hour storm intensity will treat 90 percent of the total annual runoff volume.
 The partitioning of treated runoff between ET&I and Effluent is based on recent research conducted by NCSU-BAE at two North Carolina sites.
 A pollutant removal swale may not be sized for less than the 0.75 inch per hour storm intensity due to the risk of erosion, which can cause the practice to become a source rather than a sink for TSS.
 North Carolina has not yet developed oversizing standards for pollutant removal swales because they are not frequently selected SCMs.

 Hydrologic Partitioning of Treated Runoff

+The relative proportion of ET&I to Effluent in the Treated Runoff is estimated to vary based on Hydrologic Soil Group (HSG), as shown in Table D-8.